dotnet/machinelearning/docs/code/IDataViewImplementation.md

 One could argue it's not *really* identically constructed, exactly, since both of those transforms (including the underlying averaged perceptron learner!) are initialized using the pseudo-random number generator in an `IHost` that changes from one to another.
-But, that's a bit nitpicky.
+But, that's a bit nit-picky.

 Note also: when we say functionally identical we include everything about it: not just the data, but the schema, its metadata, the implementation of